Loops Near Springer Mountain – 4.6, 6.2 and 10.6 miles

 Travel six miles on a scenic mountain highway to arrive at one of the most unique trailheads ever … the “Tunnel to Nowhere” / the “Road to Nowhere”.
 The quarter-mile long tunnel was to be part of a relocated route to Deals Gap for residents of Swain County displaced by the then new Fontana Lake.
 Environmental issues prevented the rest of the route from being completed.

-The 26.5-mile backpacking excursion begins as you cautiously take your first steps into the tunnel’s entrance.
+Before embarking on either hike, a visit to the tunnel is a must.
+You’ll want to proceed cautiously as you take your first steps into the tunnel’s entrance.
 Your initial hesitancy quickly is overcome by the appeal of the sunlit forest beyond the darkness.
+Once at the far end of the tunnel, to continue your hike to Smokemont, turn around and head north on the BMT.
 Features along this section of the BMT include a huge boulder field, fragrant pine forest and the now deserted community of Solola Valley.

 A great place to camp for the first night is Campsite #61, between the Nolan Divide and the junction of Bull Creek.
 The sound of rushing water between the two creeks makes for a restful night’s sleep.